codepath/android_guides/Using-Intents-to-Create-Flows.md

 }
 ```

-**Note:** The first argument of the constructor of an Intent used above is a [Context](http://developer.android.com/reference/android/content/Context.html) which at the moment is just the current Activity in scope.
+**Note:** The first argument of the Intent constructor used above is a [Context](http://developer.android.com/reference/android/content/Context.html) which at the moment is just the current Activity in scope.

 ### Passing Data to Launched Activities